Dona Branca: The Grape Named for a Queen

 Dona Branca (DOE-na BRON-ca) is a white wine grape from Galicia.

-Dona branca is a white wine grape grown mainly in the Ribeira Sacra, Monterrei, and Valdeorras wine regions.
-Outside of Galicia, it’s found in Castilla-León under the name Doña Blanca, in Extremadura where it’s called Cigüente, and in the Douro, Alentejo, and Algarve regions of Portgugal.
+Dona Branca is a white wine grape grown mainly in the Ribeira Sacra, Monterrei, and Valdeorras wine regions.
+In Galicia, it’s also known as Moza Fresca, Malvasía Blanca, or Malvasía Castellana.
+Outside Galicia, it’s found in Castilla-León under the name Doña Blanca, in Extremadura where it’s called Cigüente, and in the Douro, Alentejo, and Algarve regions of Portugal.

 What does Dona Branca wine smell like?